 Directions

-- For the adobo: In a saucepan, add the 3 cups of water, 4 tsp. bouillon and all of the dry spices listed.
+- For the adobo: In a saucepan, add the 3 cups of water and the tomatoes.
 Heat to medium heat.
-When it comes to a boil, pour into blender.
-Add the 4 tomatoes.
-Let cool for 20 minutes with the lid off.
-When ready, cover tightly and blend on high until smooth.
+Add all the spices listed into the blender, Bring the tomatoes up to a boil.
+Reduce heat slightly and cook for 10 minutes.
+Pour directly into the blender jar with spices.
+Let sit for 1 minute, then blend on high until very smooth.
 Transfer back to the sauce pan and heat to medium.
-When it comes to a boil, reduce heat and continue cooking to thicken.
+When it comes to a boil, reduce heat and continue cooking for 10 minutes.
 Taste for salt.

-- When ready, remove meatballs from the refrigerator and let come to room temperature for 15 minutes.
-Add 3 tablespoons of oil to a skillet and preheat on medium for a few minutes.
+- While the sauce/adobo simmers, remove the meatballs from the refrigerator and let come to room temperature for 10 minutes.
+At medium heat, preheat 3 tablespoons of oil for a few minutes.

 - Brown the meatballs in preheated oil, turning as needed.
-When all the meatballs are browned, ladle in enough adobo sauce cover them completely.
+When all the meatballs are browned, pour in the adobo sauce over the meatballs.
 When it comes to a boil, reduce to a simmer.
-Continue cooking for 25-30 minutes.
+Cover partially and continue cooking for 20 minutes.
+Serve over rice, fill tacos or serve as an appetizer.
+Serve as is or garnish with 2 tbsp. of fresh cilantro.

 Notes